 The 3-state button provides quick filtering options, allowing users to toggle between Default, State 2, and State 3.
 This feature helps them easily find the climbs that interest them without lengthy filter forms.

 We tested the redesigned Climb tab using an interactive Figma prototype.
-While it isn’t yet connected to the LED board via Bluetooth, we still gained valuable early insights from climbers through guided testing sessions and interviews.
+While it wasn't connected to the LED board via Bluetooth, we still gained valuable early insights from climbers through guided testing sessions and interviews.

 What We Saw